michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-07-process-assessment.md

 - **Critique memos** demonstrate their analytical reasoning
 - **Override justifications** prove their professional judgment

-This creates **transparency and accountability**—the two things that make professional practice trustworthy.
+This creates **transparency and accountability**,the two things that make professional practice trustworthy.

----
+,

 ## Implementation Tips